Detecting Common Water Leaks in Homes: Troubleshooting and Repairing Tips

 You also have the option to install a whole-home detection device, which monitors your home water supply by becoming a part of your plumbing network.

-Home water leak detectors are ideal for homeowners who are frequently away, and when the system detects a problem, it shuts off your home water supply to prevent greater property damage.
+Home water detectors are ideal for homeowners who are frequently away, and when the system detects a problem, it shuts off your home water supply to prevent greater property damage.

 All water-using appliances should be professionally installed.
 With some larger appliances, the manufacturer's warranty may be invalidated if you don't.